 - Work flow management.

-What is CESVIMAP?
+Who is CESVIMAP?

 CESVIMAP is an international Centre for Experimentation and Road Safety, focusing its research on the up-to-date methodology of repair of vehicle accident damage.
 The data obtained from this research is made available through training activities, publications and multimedia content.

-With research centers in Spain, France, Mexico, Colombia, Brazil, Argentina and China, CESVIMAP brings a wealth of knowledge to the local vehicle repair industry through assessment, certification, training and development.
+With research centers in Spain, France, Mexico, Colombia, Brazil, Argentina and China, CESVIMAP brings with it a wealth of knowledge to the local vehicle repair industry through assessment, certification, training and development.
 CESVIMAP tackles the Automotive Repair Industry as a whole by providing consultancy to automotive manufacturers, dealerships, repairers, surveyors/vehicle assessors and insurance companies.

 What is MIRE ?